Seysande/Seysande/README.md

 - 👋 Hi, I’m @Seysande
-- I'm a 4th year undergraduate student working towards a BS in biochemistry and a minor in computational biology.
+- I'm a 4th year undergraduate student working towards a BS in Genetics and a minor in computational biology.

 - 👀 I’m interested in ...
   Learning techniques in biocinformatics and genomics, single cell sequencing and genetics